Forecast Model Accuracy (URMA benchmark)

 - Regimes: watch for spikes during fronts, sunrise transitions, convection, or gust events.
 If all models jump, the situation was tough.

-- Variable sensitivity: wind gust and specific humidity tend to have heavier tails than 2 m temperature.
+- Variable sensitivity: 10 m wind speed tends to have heavier tails than 2 m temperature.
 Expect a few big misses.

 - Local effects: terrain, coastline, and urban heat can create repeatable biases.
 Stable bias can be corrected downstream.